Resting Heart Rate

 The important user-facing point is:

-- the default is a practical starting estimate
+- the default is a starting estimate

 - not a substitute for a known personal baseline if you have one